-- The board reviews and approves investment strategy; - Clear investment guidelines and rules are implemented and monitored, including counterparty limits;

-- Investment guidelines require investing widely and in different asset classes to diversify the portfolio; - Asset-liability matching processes are in place; - Foreign-exchange matching processes are in place; - Interest rate risk exposure is measured and controlled through regular review of the appropriate duration; - Levels of investment risk are monitored using "Value at Risk" techniques which must remain within risk appetite.
+- The board reviews and approves investment strategy; - Clear investment guidelines and rules are implemented and monitored, including counterparty limits; - Investment guidelines require investing widely and in different asset classes to diversify the portfolio; - Asset-liability matching processes are in place; - Foreign-exchange matching processes are in place; - Interest rate risk exposure is measured and controlled through regular review of the appropriate duration; - Levels of investment risk are monitored using "Value at Risk" techniques which must remain within risk appetite.

 Investment loss stress tests and scenarios, including consideration of historical scenarios and an inflation shock scenario, are regularly monitored at Standard Club level.
-Due to the concentration of Standard Ireland investments in US treasuries, the only significant risk to club is an increase in interest rates.
-As noted below an increase of 150 basis points in bond yields would result in a deficit for the club of \$2.0m (although would be partly offset by an increase in the discount rate reducing the discounted value of liabilities).
+Due to the concentration of Standard Ireland investments in US treasuries, the only significant risk is an increase in interest rates.
+An increase of 150 basis points in bond yields would result in a deficit of \$1.6m (although would be partly offset by an increase in the discount rate reducing the discounted value of liabilities).